mihirp161/dotMate/README.md

 Can i go swimming or play sports?

-To access a calendar tool, when the prompt:
+*To access a calendar tool within the program:*

-"What would you like to ask?" appears,
+When the prompt "What would you like to ask?" appears,

-Type a sentence something like:
+Type any sentence something like:

 "I want a Calendar tool...." or "My partner and I planning a vacation....."